American Express® Membership Rewards Guide

 Business

-This is a card with a huge welcome offer and loaded with benefits for frequent travelers.
+Limited time travel offer expires 6/30/25.
+You can earn either or both of these offers.
+This is a card with a great welcome offer and loaded with benefits for frequent travelers.
 However, the very large annual fee needs to be weighed versus the benefits.
 Terms apply.

-Higher than usual offer for a card with a fairly hefty annual fee compared to Ink cards.
+Higher than usual offer, making it a great time to snag this card.
+However, there's a fairly hefty annual fee, especially when compared to the Ink card.
 Earn 4x points from the top two eligible categories where your business incurs the most expenses each month, out of qualifying categories on up to $150,000 in combined purchases from these two categories annually (then 1x point thereafter).
 Terms apply.

 One of the best Amex business cards with no annual fee.
 It has transfer partners and offers 2x points on everyday business purchases such as office supplies or client dinners.
 Earn 2x on the first $50,000 of eligible purchases per year, 1 point per dollar thereafter.
 Eligible purchases are for goods and services minus returns and other credits.
 Terms apply.